jdcloudcom/en/documentation/Management/Monitoring/FAQ/FAQ.md

 # FAQ about Alarm
 **1.Q: How to add/use an Alarm Rule Template?**

    A: Enter the JD Cloud Console - Monitoring menu, find the instance of the alarm rules that needs to be modified, click **Alarm Rules**.
 Click the newly added alarm rules on this page, modify the metric, statistical period, statistical method, calculation method, threshold, duration, and alarm level according to the needs.
-When finished, check the “Save as New Alarm Rules Template” to save the rule as a template.
+When finished, check the "Save as New Alarm Rules Template" to save the rule as a template.

 After the alarm template is available, check "Use Existing Alarm Rules Template" to select the available template to use on the Newly Added Alarm Rules page.